kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/arrays.md

 ## Array Length

-The `length` property of an array in JavaScript returns the number of elements in the array.
-It's not a method, so you don't call it with parentheses.
+The length property automatically updates when we modify the array.
+To be precise, it is actually not the count of values in the array, but the greatest numeric index plus one.

 ```javascript
 let fruits = ['apple', 'banana', 'cherry'];